 Check out the difference below!
 Geez!
 No brainer…right?

-I couldn’t stop the whimsy there on this glam desk …..I KNEW from the get-go that I was going to take the black and white onto these gorgeous legs!
+I couldn’t stop the whimsy there on this glam desk…..like I said in the opening paragraph …..I KNEW from the get-go that I was going to take the black and white onto these gorgeous legs!
 Check it out…..no comparison!
 Boring to BAM!

-I walked right over to that desk….rolled a tad bit more ink over the stamp….looked through that clear acrylic and pressed right down into my Chantilly white paint and my heart was beating so fast I could hardly breathe freaking out like OMG what have I just done!
-I gave firm pressure as advised by my stamping queen friend and then carefully lifted it straight up!
+I walked right over to that desk.…looked through that clear acrylic making sure my stamp was lined up correctly and pressed right down into my Dixie Belle Drop Cloth paint while my heart was beating so fast I could hardly breathe freaking out like OMG what have I just done!
+I gave firm pressure then carefully lifted it straight up!

 And I DID!!!!!
 Mmmm Hmmm!
 I sho’ did!
 Can you say “FANCY just got real FANCIER”?